greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/self-service-data_1_1.md

 ---

-title: "Self-Service Data Team at GitLab"
+title: Self-Service Data Team at GitLab
-description: "The Self-Service Data Team is responsible for leveraging data to optimize for the self-service customer experience and drive nARR growth via sales efficiency.
+description: 'The Self-Service Data Team is responsible for leveraging data to optimize for the self-service customer experience and drive nARR growth via sales efficiency.
   Data insights from this team feed: sales visibility, self-service fulfillment features, and growth/marketing experiments.
-The Self-Service Data Team also aims to create data tools to help with efficiency, prioritization, and decision making."
+The Self-Service Data Team also aims to create data tools to help with efficiency, prioritization, and decision making.'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/self-service-data_1_1/
+linkTitle: Self-Service Data Team at GitLab
+type: docs
 ---

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />